How to Handle a Failed IPv4 Transfer Safely

 - Missing corporate verification

-- Improper justification requirements (ARIN-specific)
+- Improper justification requirements (especially under ARIN rules)

 2. Failed Ownership Verification

-- WHOIS data is inaccurate
+- WHOIS data is inaccurate or incomplete

 3. Payment or Escrow Disputes